Vineflower/vineflower-site/source/output-comparison.rst

         <no decompiled output>

-Vineflower, CFR, and Procyon can decompile the code properly.
-Fernflower adds an unnecessary :java:`private` modifier, while JD-GUI doesn't produce any output.
+Vineflower and CFR can decompile the code properly.
+Fernflower adds an unnecessary :java:`private` modifier, while Procyon adds unnecessary :java:`permits` clause to the output.
+JD-GUI fails to decompile the code entirely.

 Switch pattern matching
 -----------------------